 It is not good enough in the current climate to accept a large bottom line figure without knowing how it was reached.
 An interesting piece of work we did recently was for a large overseas client.
 They had some experience of broadcasting on DAB but wanted to investigate taking on the transmission elements themselves rather than sub-contracting.

-This would have been a large amount of work for them because there is little transparency in what equipment is required and the cost of acquiring and operating it.
+This would have been a large amount of work for them because there is little transparency in what equipment is required and the cost of acquiring and operating it and they need a space in where to save it, getting a personal storage unit or something similar.
 In some instances, elements are “bundled” by sub-contractors and not easily unpicked to see what is involved.

 However, having had experience of dozens of similar transmission networks, we were able to quickly present a detailed breakdown of the likely different elements involved.
 From this we could evaluate which elements would be more cost effective to undertake “off the shelf” and which would be better sub-contracted.